 - Whether you will get in the race

 We have changed the schedule of the entry process for 2014.
-No movement will occur off the wait list until April.
+No movement will occur off the wait list later than it did last year.
 So the timing of movement will change.
 We do not believe that the overall chance of running the race will change.

 History - Not Guaranteed to Repeat

 In the history of the lottery, every one with at least one prior finish who applied for entry during the initial period, who joined the wait list on time, and who stuck with it, was able to run.
 In 2013, of the 411 people who initially applied for entry, only 20 were stuck on the wait list at the end.
 (That does not mean that all the others got in.
 Many, of course, didn't complete the process or withdrew.)
 We can't promise that this will repeat.

 You can use the following information to judge how good your chances are of moving from the wait list to be among the entrants.
 Please note that the entry limit for 2011 through 2012 was 205.
 The entry limit for 2013 was 208 and is the same for 2014.
 The limit was 180 entrants for 2009 and 2010.
 The limit was 160 entrants for all years listed below prior to 2009.

 |* Prior to 2014, we only allowed the race maximum number to pay and join the entry list.
 Each year, some would not pay and a group at the top of the wait list would be moved to the entrants list when the time to pay ended.
 In 2014, we allowed 42 people from the top of the wait list to pay initially.
 The maximum size of the field did not change in 2014.|

 To the right is raw entry information.
 It does not tell you two important facts: